ivoa/vo-dml/tools/ReadMe.md

 ```
 3. create the basic catalog and binding files for the model (see below in the configuration section)

-There is nothing else to do if the VO-DML files in the default place (see [sample build file](gradletooling/sample/build.gradle.kts) for some more hints on how that can be configured).
+There is nothing else that needs to be done if the VO-DML files in the default place
+(see [sample build file](gradletooling/sample/build.gradle.kts) for some more
+hints on how gradle flexibility allows finding of the files
+to be configured in a variety of ways).

-there should be 3 tasks
+There are 3 associated tasks

 * vodmlValidate - runs validation on the models.
 * vodmlDoc - generate standard documentation.
-This will produce a model diagram, latex and html formatted documentation
+This will produce a model diagram, latex and html formatted documentation, as well as a graphml representation of the model
+  that can be hand edited with https://www.yworks.com/products/yed for nicer looking model diagrams.
 * vodmlGenerateJava - generate java classes.
 See [generated code guide](JavaCodeGeneration.md) for details of how to use the generated java code.

 The generated Java code depends on the VO-DML java runtime library, which the plugin will automatically add to the